-The Annexure referred to in Independent Auditor's Report to the members of the company on the standalone Financial Statements for the year ended 31st March 2019, we report that:
+The Annexure referred to in Independent Auditor's Report to the members of the company on the standalone Ind AS Financial Statements for the year ended 31st March 2020, we report that:

 - i) In respect of its Fixed Assets: - a.
 The Company has maintained proper records showing full particulars including quantitative details and situation of Fixed Assets on the basis of available information. - b.
 As explained to us, all the fixed assets have been physically verified by the management in a phased periodical manner, which in our opinion is reasonable, having regard to the size of the Company and nature of its assets.
 No material discrepancies were noticed on such physical verification. - c.
 According to the information and explanations given to us and on the basis of our examination of the records of the Company, the title deeds of immovable properties are held in the name of Company. - ii) In respect of its Inventories: - a.
 As explained to us, inventories consist of finished realty stock representing unsold premises in completed projects.
 According to the information and explanations given to us, the inventories have been physically verified during the year by the management at year end. - b.
 As per the information and explanations given to us by the management, the procedures of physical verification of inventory are adequate and reasonable in relation to the nature and size of the business. - c.
 The company has maintained proper records of inventory and discrepancies noticed on physical verification of the inventory as compared to books record which has been properly dealt with in the books of account were not material.
 Verification between physical stocks and books are not material, having regard to the size of the operations of the company. - iii) The Company has not granted any loans, secured or unsecured, to Companies / firms or other parties covered in the register maintained under section 189 of the Act.
 Consequently, the requirement of Clause (iii) (a) and Clause (iii) (b) of paragraph 3 of the Order not applicable to the company. - iv) In our opinion and according to the information and explanations given to us, the Company has complied with the provisions of Section 185 & 186 of the Act, with respect to the loans & investments made. - v) According to the information and explanations given to us, the company has not accepted any deposits within the meaning of provisions of section 73 to 76 or any other relevant provisions of the Act and rules framed hereunder.
-Therefore, provisions of Clause (v) of paragraph 3 of the Order are not applicable to the company. - vi) We have broadly reviewed the cost records maintained by the Company pursuant to the Companies (Cost Accounting Records) Rules, 2016 prescribed by the Central Government under Section 148(1) of the Companies Act, 2013 and are of Opinion that prima facie the prescribed cost records have been maintained.
-We have, however, not made a detailed examination of the cost records with a view to determine whether they are accurate or complete.
+Therefore, provisions of Clause (v) of paragraph 3 of the Order are not applicable to the company. - vi) According to information and explanations provided to us, the Company is not required to maintain accounts and cost records pursuant to the Companies (Cost Accounting Records) Rules, 2011 and as specified by the Central Government of India under Section 148(1) of the Companies Act, 2013.
+Accordingly, paragraph 3(vi) of the Order is not applicable.